- LEADERSHIP -

 In 2015, he featured in the ‘Debrett’s 500’ list of most influential people in Britain in recognition of his contribution to countering terrorism.

 He holds a BSc Hons degree in Policing and Police Studies from Portsmouth University and a MSc in International Relations from the London School of Economics (LSE).

 Counter Terrorism Global Ltd.

-Marshall Kent BSc (Open) FCMI is a highly skilled and experienced security professional and senior police leader with over 30 years’ operational experience within the police, government and corporate sectors.
+Marshall Kent BSc (Open) FCMI has over 30 years operational experience within the police, government and corporate sectors.

-Marshall has experience within the corporate sector with the City of London Corporation driving changes and improvements in the delivery of corporate security strategy and linked operational delivery, board level threat recognition, ownership and risk mitigations.
-He has also undertaken security reviews, prioritised assets and advised in respect of the delivery of State Visits and delivered threat briefings and corporate level test and exercise processes to highlight areas for change and improvement.
+Marshall has experience within the corporate sector with the City of London Corporation, driving changes and improvements in the delivery of corporate security, board level threat recognition and risk mitigation.
+He has also undertaken security reviews and given advice on operational delivery at State Visits.